Shaded Maine Coon Cat

 To be clear, all shaded Maine Coons are tabbies because of this gene.
 The tabby pattern is just pushed to the tips of the fur.

-So, wide band genes play a key role in producing a shaded Maine Coon.
+So, wide-band genes play a key role in producing a shaded Maine Coon.

-In order to be functional, though, the wide band gene must be accompanied by an agouti allele, which will be explained below.
+To be functional, though, the wide band gene must be accompanied by an agouti allele, which will be explained below.

 4. Agouti Gene